-FLAGSHIP2020, MEXT within the priority study5 (Development of New Fundamental Technologies for Highly-Efficient Energy Creation, Conversion, Storage and Use)
+FLAGSHIP2020, MEXT within the priority study5 (Development of new fundamental technologies for high-efficiency energy creation, conversion/storage and use)

-Post-K Supercomputer Priority Research 5 - "Development of New Foundation Technologies for Highly Efficient Creation, Conversion & Storage, and Use of Energies" - a FLAGSHIP2020 project funded by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan
+Post-K Supercomputer Priority Research 5 - "Development of new fundamental technologies for high-efficiency energy creation, conversion/storage and use" - a FLAGSHIP2020 project funded by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan

 FLAGSHIP2020: Post-K Supercomputer Development Project